mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 Document your code with Docstrings
 ----------------------------------

-You do not need to document every single line you code, that would in fact be white obnoxious
+You do not need to document every single line you code, that would in fact be quite obnoxious

 .. code-block:: python